U.S. probes deaths for links to Monster energy drink

 The combination of caffeine and alcohol came into the spotlight two years ago when a handful of college students were hospitalized for alcohol poisoning after drinking alcoholic energy drinks like Four Loko.
 Four Loko’s maker later removed the caffeine from the drinks.

-Monster is the leading U.S. energy drink by volume with nearly 39 percent of the U.S. market, but Austria’s Red Bull has the highest share by revenue due to its premium price.
+Monster is the U.S. energy drink leader by volume with nearly 39 percent of the market, but Austria’s Red Bull has the highest share by revenue due to its premium price.
+Drinks owned by Coke and Pepsi have smaller shares.

 The company had net sales of $592.6 million in the second quarter, ended on June 30.